alematia/MaGplotR/README.md

 ## Motivation
 This software was developed to simplify the analysis of MaGeCK screen data from multiple experiments through elegant visualization.
 Sometimes, several screen experiments are performed testing multiple conditions or with a number of replicates, and it is desired to perform comparisons between these experiments.
 We put special focus introducing the possibility to add a control experiment to observe the behaviour of the hits in this experiment in a visually quantitative way that may help discarding false positives (i.e. self enrichment of potential hits in control experiment).
 Two main values are extracted from MaGeCK test summary files; LFC and rank, presenting them in a way that simplifies the whole set of experiments analysis.
 Heatmap representation gives a rapid view of how top hits behave in the set of experiements, making very easy to detect if a particular hit had a poorer score in a experiment.
 The number of hits shown in heatmap plots can be adjusted when running the software from the command line (see options below).
-Also, the intermediate files to create the heatmap plots are generated and saved in the output directory so the user can check the ranking score of every gene.
+Also, the intermediate files to create the heatmap plots are generated and saved in the output directory so the user can check the ranking score of every gene.<br/>
+As extra features, the top 1 % of positive and negative hits are analyzed with Reactome Pathway Analysis, generating plots for the most enriched pathways.

 ## Dependencies